 How to Protect Your iPhone 5 TheiPhoneMom January 24, 2013 Tips & Tricks 8 Comments From scratches and spills to loss and theft, here are my best tips for keeping your precious iPhone 5 safe and secure under any circumstances.
 1. DamageThere are a dizzying array of iPhone 5 cases available, but don’t just waste your money on any ordinary case.
 After years of buying and using budget, low-quality cases that did nothing to protect my old iPhones from my clumsiness, I discovered LifeProof.
 The Lifeproof case for iPhone 5 is like having a personal bodyguard for your phone.
 It is tough, watertight and sealed, providing protection against water damage and accidental drops.
 2. Loss and TheftIf you haven’t done so already, make sure you enable the “Find My iPhone” feature on your iPhone.
 The awesome, free service uses built-in GPS tracking to locate your device when it is lost or stolen.
 It also lets your remotely lock your phone, delete personal and sensitive data, play a sound if the device is nearby, and send a message to the phone with your contact info.
 Set up is quick and simple.
 Just go to Settings>iCloud on your iPhone and toggle the Find My iPhone option to “on.”
 3. VirusWhile iOS is not typically vulnerable to malware, it’s always better to be concerned about information security.
 If you’re looking for an all-in-one security app that is user-friendly and monitors your iPhone’s overall security, then try the Lookout Mobile Security app.
 The free app backs up your contacts, lets you know when you need to run critical software updates, alerts you if your phone is jailbroken, and tells you if a public Wi-Fi network is unencrypted so you don’t send sensitive information using the connection.
 4. Data PrivacyI’m always surprised at how many iPhone users forget to do this.
 The simplest way to protect your data is to password protect your iPhone.
 Set up a passcode by going to Settings > General > Passcode Lock on your iPhone.
 To make it even harder for prying eyes to access your data, turn the “Simple Passcode” option off and set up a complex password.5.
 ScreenDaily wear and tear can leave your iPhone screen all scratched up.
 To preserve my iPhone 5 screen and keep it looking like new, I swear by Zagg Invisible Shield.
 The screen protector not only fits my iPhone like a glove it is also made of super durable material.
 Plus, it does not dim the brilliant retina display.
 Related content: 5 Ways to Make The iPod Touch Suitable for Kids Protect Your Devices!
-The Best Mobile Insurance Plans from The iPhone Mom call4help Review iPhone 5 Camera Tricks and Tips 8 Responses How to Protect Your iPhone 5 | The iPhone Mom | Arounder January 24, 2013 [...]
+The Best Mobile Insurance Plans from The iPhone Mom call4help Review iPhone 5 Camera Tricks and Tips How To Set Up Your New iPhone 6 the RIGHT Way: Our 10 Best Tips 8 Responses How to Protect Your iPhone 5 | The iPhone Mom | Arounder January 24, 2013 [...]
 How to Protect Your iPhone 5 | The iPhone Mom [...]
 Reply How to Protect Your iPhone 5 | The iPhoneMom | Arounder March 5, 2013 [...]
 How to Protect Your iPhone 5 | The iPhoneMom This entry was posted in Tecnologies and tagged money, using-budget, your-money.
 Bookmark the permalink. ← Hace un año y cinco meses de que nació un angelito.
 Davi Lucca.
 Davi Lucca bebe mais lindo #1Anoe5MesesDePuraGostosuraDL → [...]
 Reply Julie March 16, 2013 Thanks for the anti-virus tip!
 Reply Jessica Oaks March 25, 2013 Thanks for these suggestions!
 The Lifeproof cases seem reliable and sturdy but they are a bit on the pricey side–especially for parents on tight budgets.
 Since posting this, have you run into any other sensible, child-friendly (and budget-friendly) cases?
 Reply TheiPhoneMom March 27, 2013 I have a griffin case on my iPad which is very sturdy.
 They make them for iPhone’s and while they do add bulk, they would protect your phone nicely.
 Reply Hannah May 22, 2013 Nice case, but I would recommend the Pong Research iPhone case over this.
 The World Health Organization has declared that cell phone radiation is a possible carcinogen.
 Ten studies connect cell phone radiation to diminished sperm count and sperm damage.
 Others raise health concerns such as altered brain metabolism, sleep disturbance and behavioral changes in children.
 That’s why I did research and found a case that can reduce radiation exposure.
 In the end though, I found a couple of reviews of Pong Research ‘s cases, that convinced me to give it a try.
 This case is built with an antenna in between layers of the back cover, which reduce exposure to radiation.
 Because Pong is the only technology proven in FCC-certified laboratories to reduce the exposure to mobile device radiation by up to 95% below the FCC limit without compromising the device’s ability to communicate.
 Reply Pam January 15, 2014 Just my opinion, Lifeproof was a big waste of money… My case lasted 4 months.
 Corners became hard & brittle and started cracking.
 I now have a 5s and have been very happy so far with my Otterbox.
 Definitely need to protect it with a good case:) Reply Sue Lipton May 19, 2014 Hey great ways to protect your I phone.
 As the recovery charges of I-phone is very expensive we must protect our phone in a best possible way.
 You can use cover or case for even more effective protection.
 Reply Leave a Reply Cancel Reply Your email address will not be published.
 Name* Email* Website Comment Notify me of follow-up comments by email.
 Notify me of new posts by email.